lemon-labs/lemonade/docs/why.md

 We’ve dubbed the two workshops “Lemon” and “Lemonade” labs.

 During the Lemon Lab (Spring 2019), we openly discussed challenges in inter- and transdisciplinary collaborations and brainstorm ideas on improve productivity and outcomes.
-Our publication "Ten simple rules to cultivate transdisciplinary collaboration in data science"](https://doi.org/10.1371/journal.pcbi.1008879) was grown out of that effort.
+Our publication ["Ten simple rules to cultivate transdisciplinary collaboration in data science"](https://doi.org/10.1371/journal.pcbi.1008879){target=_blank} was grown out of that effort.

 At the subsequent Lemonade Lab (Fall 2022), participants will prototype ideas and solutions identified during the Lemon Lab workshop in a codefest/hackathon-style event — turning “lemons” into thirst-quenching “lemonade.”